 Hey there!
-I’m Jessica, and I love food.
+I’m Jess, and I love food.

 Food isn’t just a necessity for me, it’s an experience.
 It’s pure joy in tangible form.

 Growing up, all family gatherings were centered around food.
 It’s Thanksgiving?
 Time for monkey bread and pecan pie.
 It’s Christmas?
 Time to make 20 dozen sugar cookies for everyone and everyone’s closest friends.